tempranova/citizen-engagement-web-toolkit/README.md

 # Citizen Engagement Web Toolkit

-The Citizen Engagement Web Toolkit features a collection of tools and resources to engage with citizens of the Province of British Columbia.
-A key component, heavily used during citizen consultations, is the the WordPress blogging platform.
-Using this tool to align with the Province's [govTogether](http://www2.gov.bc.ca/govtogetherbc/index.page) initiative for collaborative solution development with citizens, the Citizen Engagement Web Toolkit is looking for is looking to expand upon the functinality of the this Content Management System.
-The vision is to create and expand within the massive online collaboration through shared theme development, plugin development, and other innovative ideas to create reusable components for business solutions in a safe and secure way.
+The Citizen Engagement Web Toolkit features a collection of tools and resources used in online engagements with citizens of the Province of British Columbia.
+A key component is the WordPress blogging platform which supports the Province's engagement hub [govTogether](http://www2.gov.bc.ca/govtogetherbc/index.page).

+The Citizen Engagement team wants to expand the functionality of the WordPress platform.
+The vision is to tap into the WordPress online community through shared theme development, plugin development, and other innovative ideas to create reusable components for business solutions in a safe and secure way.
 This collaborative effort is looking for talented WordPress developers with a knack for PHP, MySQL, CSS, and JavaScript.

 ## Usage